aramis-lab/clinicadl/docs/quickstart.rst

 guarantee reproducibility when they are used (e.g., :py:meth:`clinicadl.train.Trainer.from_maps` will not be able to read these objects).

-When available, you can instead use the corresponding configuration classes, which store the parameters of the raw objects and can be easily saved, shared, and reloaded by ClinicaDL.
+When available, you can instead use the corresponding **configuration classes**, which store the parameters of the raw objects and can be easily saved, shared, and reloaded by ClinicaDL.
 For example,

 .. code-block:: python